nicklauscyc/vqa/README.md

 Be sure to download the `test`, `val`, `train` datasets and put them in this directory.
 Don't worry the `.gitignore` has been set to not track these folders since they contain data way past the Github limit

+## Running the code
+This model is based off https://github.com/Cyanogenoid/pytorch-vqa

+We run the scripts in the following order to achieve the best results

+image_preprocessing_CNN.py

+This extracts features from the image

+preprocess-QA.py

+This extracts features from the questions asked

+train_models_cnn.py

+This trains the model for 50 epochs with L2 regularization 0.0005

+view-logs.py logs/<log name>

+This prints out the results